Bridging the Gap

 • Phase 1 awards competitors up to $6,000 per facility for upgrading their warehouses to achieve quality standards so that banks are willing to lend against commodities stored in warehouses.
 Competitor activities in this phase include investing in warehouse upgrades, engaging farmers and FIs, and securing a license to participate from the Government of Senegal.
 For the 2022 spring cashew season, the project awarded $38,000 of Phase 1 prizes to nine smallholder producer organizations/collateral manager teams to prepare warehouses for cashew storage.

 • In the 2022 Cashew Competition, seven smallholder producer groups stored more than 650 MT of cashew in eight AgResults-approved warehouse facilities, mobilizing approximately $460,000 (274,144,948 FCFA) in bank loans against the inventories submitted as collateral.
+In 2023, 10 additional competitor firms received $52,000 in initial prizes to improve their warehouses and get them ready for WRS activities.

 Client(s):